Bitcoin-Monster/BTCMonster/doc/tor.md

 	./bitcoinmonsterd -proxy=127.0.0.1:9050

-2. Run a Coin2Fly Core hidden server
+2. Run a Bitcoin Monster Core hidden server
 -------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also